 Here is my English story Hetty and the Lion, for kindergarten kids learning English as a second or foreign language.
-Download the colour illustrations, and check out my storytelling tips.
+To start, download the colour illustrations, and then check out my storytelling tips.

 Before you begin, make sure your children know the key vocabulary outlined in this lesson plan for English language learners (ELLs) to prepare for this story.

-Show the children the lion flashcard and repeat the word to them a few times and have them say it back to you.
+First, show the children the lion flashcard and repeat the word to them a few times and have them say it back to you.
 Next, ask the children to move around the room as if they were lions with sound effects.
-You can tell them to be a lion, but whenever you clap, they must freeze.
-Pupils freeze for 10 seconds, and then you say, ‘be a lion.’
-Next time make them freeze for only 8 seconds, then 6, then 4, then 2, then 1 second and that will make them quite excited and enjoy being a lion a little more.
+Next, tell them to be a lion, but whenever you clap, they must freeze.
+Have pupils freeze for 10 seconds, and then say, ‘be a lion.’
+Next time make them freeze for only 8 seconds, then 6, then 4, then 2, then 1 second.
+The increase in pace will make them quite excited and enjoy being a lion a little more.

-You are now ready to tell the story since you have already taught all the fruits in the lesson plan.
+Now you are ready to tell the story since you have already taught all the fruits in the lesson plan.

 Pictures of preschoolers using this English story are used with kind permission from Valentina at Douafetecucuiete in Romania.

-– Seat pupils in front of you on the floor where they can all see the pictures.
+– First, seat pupils in front of you on the floor where they can all see the pictures.
 Pictures are vital to understanding, so children should be able to see them easily.

-– Show the first picture, and ask the children what they see.
+– Next, show the first picture, and ask the children what they see.
 Then, have them name the animal or objects.
 It is OK if the children use their language to reply but try to elicit the words in English.

 – Start the story using as much vocal and facial expression as possible, acting out the story with gestures wherever you can.